-When their partner starts to tell them about a person or situation that is frustrating them, their mind immediately starts to come up with questions, possibilities, and solutions to problems that may not actually exist.
+When their partner tells them about a person or situation that is frustrating them, their mind immediately comes up with questions.
+Followed by possibilities and solutions to problems that may not actually exist.

 They are problem and solution-oriented.
-However, it doesn’t automatically occur to them that often, all that may be required of them is to listen to their partner.
+However, it doesn’t automatically occur to them that all a woman might need is for them to listen to their partner.

 How did we come up with these communication styles?

 This is not just a sweeping generalization.
-These communication styles are based from years of experience working with couples.
-Time and again, it’s been verified that it is indeed this dynamic.
+These communication styles are based on years of experience working with couples.
+Repeatedly, it’s been verified that it is indeed this dynamic.

 It’s like a light bulb goes off when the other person grows to understand that this is how the other person operates, that this is where they have been coming from all this time.

-When couples learn to ask for what they need – or ask their partner what they need – you can literally see their body language relax.
-I practice this myself, and will introduce conversations with, “I just need you to listen to me.
-I just need you to hear me out.
+When couples learn to ask for what they need (or ask their partner what they need) you can literally see their body language relax.
+This is a habit I use and will introduce conversations with, “I just need you to listen to me and hear me out.
 I don’t need you to fix anything, and I don’t need anything else from you.”

 The same works for men.
-If they’re hoping for some practical advice, and they feel like all they get is someone who sits and listens, but offers little feedback or solutions in return, they should ask for what they need.
+If they’re hoping for some practical advice, and they feel like all they get is someone who sits and listens, they will get frustrated.
+If their partner offers little feedback or solutions they should ask them for what they need.